SC5/sc5-styleguide/README.md

 Styleguide command line tool required two sets of source files:

-`--kss-source`: Unprocessed files containing the KSS markup
+`--kss-source`: Unprocessed files containing the KSS markup and LESS/SASS variables

-`--style-source` Preprosessed/compiled stylesheets applied as actual styles
+`--style-source` Preprosessed/compiled stylesheets to be used in the styleguide

 Example usage: